Jon-Bernal/guild-messenger-codechallenge/README.md

 I finished the websocket server and a frontend that would send and receive messages in about an hour and was enjoying it enough I decided to bite off a bit too much.
 I wanted to be able to allow users to send messages to a particular user and only that user as well store the conversation history.
 I chose MongoDB Atlas because of how quick and simple it is to setup a database and I wouldn't have to wrangle tables and migrations throughout working on this quick project.
 Lastly I chose to use express for similar reasons.
 I am very familiar with it, however I wouldn't use it in production these days.
 I would be more likely to reach for something like Fastify because it is more performant.

+Lastly I chose to go with as close to just websocket API as I could.
+I had a few reasons for doing this and most were curiosity.
+I have implemented a production websocket connection with graphQL using a pub/sub system and redis in the past and it has been a wonderful system.
+I didn't userstand as much of the system as I would like to have.
+I was considering using socket.io, but I felt I would learn more by trying out a mostly bare websocket api.
+I learned quite a bit along the way about the extra features many websocket packages bring to the table and why they're important.
+For instance

 ### Some known bugs and limitations

 - Restarts or crashes on server drops websocket connection which means everyone has to reload their web browser, which includes changing the code.
 - Needs a way to limit number of concurrent websockets so it won't get overloaded with no way to fix.
 - To update userlist you must reload the application.
 I would consider updating list using websocket if I were going to keep doing it this way.
 However it's bad practice to ship so much user data to the client (performance issues).
 I would instead make this a server side search.
 This was just much faster to make for a quick and dirty code challenge.
 - Jest testing throws an error around the web socket.
 This is fixable but would take a bit more time than I had.
+- I used a websocket only package which is simple but not ideal.
+There is no fallback or fix for when the websocket connection is severed.
+In the future I would use something like socket.io because it has a reconnect feature and uses long polling before upgrading to websockets, which means there is a nice fall back in case the ideal case doesn't work.

 ### Things to improve for a real production app